SEAI Grants Ireland: Solar Panel Grant 2026 Guide

 Can you get solar panels for free in Ireland?

 Most homeowners cannot get solar panels completely free, but the combination of the SEAI grant (€1,800), 0% VAT (saving ~€1,000), and feed-in tariff income (15–32c/kWh) reduces the effective cost significantly.
 Payback is typically 4–6 years, after which the electricity is essentially free for 20+ years.
-The only group that can receive fully free solar panels are medically vulnerable customers who depend on electrically powered equipment at home — they qualify for a fully funded 2 kWp system with battery through their electricity supplier.
+The only group that can receive fully free solar panels are medically vulnerable customers who depend on electrically powered equipment at home.
+They qualify for a fully funded 2 kWp system with battery through their electricity supplier.

-What's new for SEAI solar grants in 2026?
+What's new for SEAI grants in 2026?

 Grant Stays at €1,800